Does COEO Own its Own Network and What Does That Mean For Me?

 A little bit about Ribbon Communications

-They're an equipment vendor so they create software and hardware-based solutions for communications platforms.
+Ribbon Communications is an equipment vendor that creates software and hardware-based solutions for communications platforms.

 Ribbon is essentially our go-to partner for infrastructure and for our voice network.

-Our VoIP or voiceover Internet Protocol network is built on Ribbon's Session Border Controllers that enable calls to be transmitted over the internet or IP Networks to the Public Switch Telephone Network (PSTN) .
+Our VoIP or Voiceover Internet Protocol network is built on Ribbon's Session Border Controllers that enable calls to be transmitted over the internet or IP Networks to the Public Switched Telephone Network (PSTN).

 A little bit about Microsoft (formerly known as Metaswitch)